mistersingh179/sidekik/notes/step_Pending.md

   - or Hstack with table in center and we can take full space
   - then table inputs needs to take fixed space
   - we want the table to start with the width it takes, and then grow, but input boxes are 100% unless we tell them their size. so size should be 400px when blank, else auto, i.e. 100%
+  - try setting width on td to sm, md, lg based on size of screen
 - allow inputs can become small when on small width
 - for inputs remove placeholders to show type and move that to place holder when on small
 -